Norwich Terrier Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Norwich Terrier, I would be most concerned about...

 - Possible animal aggression.
-Norwich Terriers are often more tolerant toward other dogs and cats than many other terriers are, especially dogs and cats who belong to their own family.
-However, many Norwich Terriers are still dominant or aggressive toward strange dogs and have strong instincts to chase and seize small fleeing creatures.
+Compared to other terrier breeds, many Norwich Terriers are more tolerant toward other dogs and cats, especially dogs and cats who belong to their own family.
+However, some Norwich can be quite pushy toward strange dogs, or might have strong instincts to chase and seize cats and other small fleeing creatures.

 - Providing enough socialization.
-Norfolk and Norwich Terriers need extensive exposure to people and to unusual sights and sounds.
-Otherwise they may end up shy or suspicious, which are difficult to live with.
+Norwich Terriers tend to be a bit standoffish with strangers, so they need extensive exposure to people and to unusual sights and sounds.
+Otherwise they may end up shy or suspicious.

 - Mind of their own.
 Norwich Terriers must be taught at an early age that they are not the rulers of the world.
 The toughness that makes them suited to killing vermin can frustrate you when you try to teach them anything.
 Norwich Terriers can be stubborn and dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them, through absolute consistency, that you mean what you say.